imgiseverything/a11y-tests/README.md

 ## 3. [Skip link](./skip-link.html)

-Users should be able to skip long sections (e.g. huge lists of links in a header) and go straight to the page's content.
+Users should be able to skip long sections (e.g. huge lists of links in a header) and go straight to the page’s content.
 This is especially true when they are looking at multiple pages of the same site/app and the header content might be read to them multiple times during their journey.

 The skip link should be visibly hidden (using CSS) until it is brought into focus by the user, at which point it should be positioned in a very prominent location and have a focus indicator.